-- 1. Avoid or minimise conflicts between pedestrians and vehicles on footpaths, particularly along pedestrian priority areas identified in Figure 4-14. - 2.
+- Avoid or mMinimise conflicts between pedestrians and vehicles on footpaths, particularly along pedestrian priority areas identified in Figure 4-14. - 2.
 Not intrude visually into the streetscape continuity.

-- 1. Vehicular access shall be restricted to the secondary street (other than along a High Pedestrian Priority Area) where possible. - 2.
-Design of vehicle entry points must be of high quality and relate to the architecture of the building, including being constructed of high quality materials and finishes. - 3.
+- Vehicular access shall be restricted to the secondary street (other than along a High Pedestrian Priority Area) where possible. - Design of vehicle entry points must be of high quality and relate to the architecture of the building, including being constructed of high quality materials and finishes. - Minimise potential conflict between vehicles and pedestrians through appropriatate design treatment for areas identified in Figure 4-15. - 2.3.
 All weather access: - a) Locate and design porte cochere (for hotels only) to address urban design, streetscape, heritage and pedestrian amenity considerations. - b) Design porte cochere to be internal to the building, where practical, with one combined vehicle entry and exit point, or one entry and one exit point on two different frontages of the development. - c) In exceptional circumstances for buildings with one street frontage only, an indented porte cochere with separate entry and exit points across the footpath may be permitted, as long as it is constructed entirely at the footpath level and provides an active frontage at its perimeter.